virgesmith/neworder/README.md

 __NB the following are works-in-progress and subject to change, the documentation may not reflect the current code__

+__NB note also some of the examples are getting quite complex as they evolve closer to real models - they will be separated in due course__

 The microsimulation framework expects a directory containing some python modules.
 There must be a module called [config.py] that, minimally:
 - describes how to initialise model object(s), defined in the other module(s).
 - defines a timeline and a timestep.
 The timeline can be broken into multiple chunks, the end of each of which is considered a _checkpoint_.